renatawong/quantum-protein-structure-prediction/README.md

 This work benefited greatly from discussions with Prof. Weng-Long Chang (National Kaohsiung University of Science and Technology) and Dr. Aoyu Zhang (AWS).
 All remaining deficiencies are my own.

 # References
-[1] R. Wong and W-L. Chang, "Fast quantum algorithm for protein structure prediction in hydrophobic-hydrophilic model", Journal of Parallel and Distributed Computing 164:178-190, 2022, DOI: 10.1016/j.jpdc.2022.03.011.
+[1] R. Wong and W-L. Chang, "Fast quantum algorithm for protein structure prediction in hydrophobic-hydrophilic model", Journal of Parallel and Distributed Computing 164:178-190, 2022, DOI: 10.1016/j.jpdc.2022.03.011, link: https://www.sciencedirect.com/science/article/abs/pii/S0743731522000673.